 Her first novel written for adults was The Road to Lichfield (1977), shortlisted for the Booker Prize for Fiction.
 It was followed by Treasures of Time (1979), winner of the Arts Council National Book Award and Judgement Day (1980).
 According to Mark (1984) was shortlisted for the Booker Prize for Fiction.
 She won the Booker Prize for Fiction with Moon Tiger (1987), the story of a woman journalist's reflections on a troubled life as she lies dying in a hospital bed, overshadowed by the memories of a love affair with a young soldier during the Second World War.
-More recent novels include Cleopatra's Sister (1993) and Heatwave (1996).
+Further novels include Cleopatra's Sister (1993), Heatwave (1996) and Spiderweb (1998), the story of Stella Brentwood, a retired anthropologist, struggling to settle in a small village in Somerset after a lifetime spent travelling through Egypt, Greece and the Mediterranean.
+Her novel, The Photograph (2003), is the story of a chance discovery that reveals the secrets of a woman's life.
+Recent books include Making it Up (2005), a form of anti-memoir, in which she imagines alternative outcomes to her life; Consequences, a novel published in 2007; Family Album (2009), which was shortlisted for the 2009 Costa Novel Award and How It All Began (2012).

-She has written two volumes of autobiography, Oleander, Jacaranda: A Childhood Perceived (1994), a description of her childhood spent in Egypt, and A House Unlocked (2001), which continues the story in England.
+She has written three volumes of autobiography, Oleander, Jacaranda: A Childhood Perceived (1994), a description of her childhood spent in Egypt, A House Unlocked (2001), which continues the story in England and Ammonites and Leaping Fish (2013), which she bills as 'not quite a memoir' but a reflection on old age and memory.

 Since the publication of her first novel in 1970 (a children’s book entitled Astercote), Penelope Lively has developed into a writer who is as prolific as she is wide ranging.